akash-g0807/Beta-Hyprland-config/README.md

 - Make Light mode Colors consistent (Done)
 - Add Light Mode button (Done)
 - Make better scripts
-- replace any instance of `~/home/akashg` with a more general `~/` to avoid errors and make script more general (Done I hope will lookout for more)
+- replace any instance of `~/home/akashg` with a more general `~/` to avoid errors and make script more general (Done I hope, will lookout for more)
 - Make a tutorial on how to use config (Started)